6 tips for growing your business with the flywheel model

 One last note: None of this works unless you have a cohesive team with shared values and a shared understanding of the company’s big goals.
 That’s what keeps you grounded as you grow.
 Meaningful values keep you focused on working as a positive force in your customers’ lives through every feature you ship, every product you launch, and every dollar you invest.

 Cameron Deatsch is chief revenue officer at Atlassian, named a Fast Company “Most Innovative Company.”
 Atlassian is a developer of collaboration and productivity software mostly geared toward the enterprise market.
-The company is best known for products like Jira, Confluence, HipChat, and Trello.
+The company is best known for products like Jira, Confluence, and Trello.